Deutsche Oper Berlin

 About the production

 Tobias Kratzer has chosen this monumental fantasy opera to close his cycle of Strauss works at the Deutsche Oper Berlin.
-Where Arabella explores how hard it can be to even start a relationship based on equal rights and Intermezzo depicts what can happen in a marriage that has gone stale, in The Woman without a Shadow Kratzer focuses on the challenge of rekindling a bond that has weakened through years of poor nurturing – an approach that extends far beyond the domestic sphere due to the ethical issues surrounding surrogate motherhood.
+Where Arabella explores how hard it can be to even start a relationship based on equal rights and Intermezzo depicts what can happen in a marriage that has gone stale, in Die Frau ohne Schatten Kratzer focuses on the challenge of rekindling a bond that has weakened through years of poor nurturing – an approach that extends far beyond the domestic sphere due to the ethical issues surrounding surrogate motherhood.

 About the work